Myles Lewis-Skelly: Arsenal

 On 5 October 2023, Arsenal announced that Lewis-Skelly had signed his first professional contract with the club.
 He made his senior debut for the club on 22 September 2024 in a 2–2 draw away at Manchester City, coming on for Jurriën Timber in second-half injury time.
 In the same match, he received a yellow card by referee Michael Oliver before his debut.
 Three days later, Lewis-Skelly was handed his first senior start in a 5–1 win over Bolton Wanderers in the EFL Cup.
 On 11 December, he made his first Champions League start in a 3–0 win over Ligue 1 side Monaco, becoming the youngest player to start for Arsenal in the competition since 2011.
 He was handed his first Premier League start in a 0–0 draw against Everton three days later.

 On 25 January 2025, Lewis-Skelly was controversially shown a straight red card by referee Michael Oliver against Wolverhampton Wanderers after a foul on Matt Doherty was deemed serious foul play.
 Arsenal went on to win the match 1–0.
 It was reported on 28 January that Lewis-Skelly would not serve a three-match suspension after Arsenal's appeal against his red card at Wolves was upheld by an FA's independent regulatory commission.
-The written reasons published by the regulatory commission stated that "the Commission members were unanimous in their opinion that the Referee had made an obvious error in sending off MLS for the challenge that he had made.
-MLS had stepped across his opponent and tripped him up, possibly deliberately, but in doing so he had obviously not endangered the safety of his opponent or used excessive force or brutality, nor had he 'lunged' in at his opponent."
+The written reasons published by the regulatory commission stated that "the Commission members were unanimous in their opinion that the Referee had made an obvious error in sending off Lewis-Skelly for the challenge that he had made.
+Lewis-Skelly had stepped across his opponent and tripped him up, possibly deliberately, but in doing so he had obviously not endangered the safety of his opponent or used excessive force or brutality, nor had he 'lunged' in at his opponent."

 On 2 February, Lewis-Skelly scored his first goal for Arsenal in a 5–1 victory against Manchester City at the Emirates Stadium.
-He celebrated by performing Erling Haaland's meditation celebration; in the reverse fixture in which Manchester City had drew 2–2 earlier in the season, Haaland had reportedly asked "who the fuck" he was.
+He celebrated by performing Erling Haaland's meditation celebration; in the reverse fixture in which Manchester City had drawn 2–2 earlier in the season, Haaland had reportedly asked "who the fuck" he was.
 In a game against West Ham on 22 February, Lewis-Skelly saw his initial yellow card upgraded to a red following a VAR check, for denying a goalscoring opportunity on the halfway line.
 Arsenal went on to lose the game 1–0.

 On 19 June, it was announced that Lewis-Skelly was one of six nominees for the PFA Young Player of the Year award.
 A week later, on 26 June, the club announced he had signed a new long-term contract.

-On 14 July, Lewis-Skelly was ranked second behind Désiré Doué in the Golden Boy 2025 Power Rankings.
+A year later, on 30 May 2026, he started the UEFA Champions League final against Paris Saint-Germain, which Arsenal lost on penalties.
+At 19 years and 246 days old, he became the second-youngest English player to start a Champions League final, behind only Trent Alexander-Arnold.